S4 method for ghyp

 Usually a fitted multivariate generalized hyperbolic distribution

-of class mle.ghyp
+of class mle.ghyp.
+Alternatively

-an object of class ghyp
+an object of class ghyp and a data matrix.

-An object coercible to a matrix
+An object coercible to a matrix.

 The title of the plot.